 They are creative geniuses, and total fucking assholes.

 Egomaniacs who mistreat those closest to them, Philip and Ike process the world in a comically self-absorbed way, and don’t even notice how their behavior affects other.
 It doesn’t help that the rarefied worlds of literary mini-celebrity and academia enable their worst impulses, exalting them for behavior that we’d loathe from anyone else.

 Fed up with the stress of New York and the commercial demands of his publisher, Philip meets Ike and promptly takes him up on the offer of something like a sabbatical at Ike’s summer home.
 This is advantageous, since he feels he needs time to focus and unwind, and also because he’s broke.
-He effectively abandons his girlfriend/meal ticket Ashley (Elizabeth Moss) without a second thought and heads to the country.
+He effectively abandons his girlfriend/meal ticket Ashley (Elisabeth Moss) without a second thought and heads to the country.

 Ashley has a corollary in Melanie Zimmerman (Krysten Ritter), Ike’s alternately ignored and berated daughter – both female characters see through the bullshit the men in their life spew, and grapple with wanting to love them anyway but being rebuffed by the epic power of their smugness and self-absorption.
 The reality is no one could love Ike and Philip as much as Ike and Philip do.

 Director Alex Ross Perry lays it on pretty thick, almost daring the viewer to find anything redeemable about his two leads.
 The atmosphere in the city is suffocating, and the halls of the small liberal arts school upstate (where Ike lands Philip a gig) aren’t much better.
 The constant is Philip’s contempt for anyone he deems lesser than him intellectually, which is to say everyone.